dmamills/sssssssssss/README.md

 }
 ```

-You can run it using `blog my-options-file.json`
+You can run it using `sssssssssss my-options-file.json`

 ## Pages